Are you creating your first recorded video interview? Or one of the firsts? Then you came to the right place!

 - It’s convenient for you and the candidates

-That’s why you should should keep the process simple and clear.
+That’s why you should keep the process simple and clear.
 Although there is no one right way to do a video interview, there are some common best practices.
 These guidelines apply to most video interviews (but not all!):

-- Create sustainable number of questions, that's often 3-5 questions per interview.
+- Create a sustainable number of questions, that's often 3-5 questions per interview.
 Read about example questions you could use.

 - Request sustainable answer length.
 Little less than one minute to two minutes is common

 - Set the deadline within approximately one week

 If you follow these guidelines, the interview process will be efficient and pleasant both for you and the candidates.

 Too many questions increase your workload often much more than what is the benefit received from the extra questions.
 Requesting long answers can lead to a situation where the substance of the answer is still pretty much the same, but the time spent on recording and screening the answers can be substantially longer.

 Setting a deadline within one week gives your candidates enough time to prepare and record the answers, but does not prolong the recruiting process too much.